Chaos-generating periodic orbits of topological defects in confined active nematics: Results

 \subsection{Boundary-imposed forces}

 To understand the emergence of the observed defect braids for $n\leq 4$, as well as the generalizability of the dynamics they realize, we examine the relationship between defect trajectories and the forces and torques imposed by the boundary conditions.
-We observe that the tangent to a defect trajectory at a given point tends, when possible, to be parallel to a straight line drawn through some point on the boundary and oriented along the director there.
-From Eq.~\ref{eq:boundary_Q}, these lines are given by
+We observe that the tangent to a defect trajectory at a given point tends, when possible, to be parallel to a straight ray drawn through some point on the boundary and oriented along the director there.
+From Eq.~\ref{eq:boundary_Q}, these lines, parametrized by $u\in [0, 2\pi)$, are given by the $(x,y)$ values satisfying $f(u, x, y) = 0$ where

 Here, $r$ is the radius of the circular confinement.
 This alignment can be understood geometrically as a dynamically stable situation for a self-propelling $+1/2$ defect.
-Since the defect experiences an active force in the direction of its comet-head, its tail is the only side that can be stably aligned with a fixed director at the boundary.
-This idea is illustrated in Figure ~\ref{fig:5}a, where defects with three distinct orientations are drawn along with a line on which the director is imagined to be held fixed parallel to the line.
-The only defect that is aligned with the fixed director more than instantaneously is the one whose self-propulsion lies along the line.
-If we now consider the family of lines defined by Eq.~\ref{eq:boundary_line} (Fig.~\ref{fig:5}b), the scheme of orienting defects parallel to these lines results in a dynamic stability for points in the interior region, whereas for certain regions near the boundary, many possible trajectories converge, pushing defects into the interior region.
+Since the defect experiences an active force in the direction of its comet-head, its tail is the only side that can be stably aligned with a fixed director at the boundary along a straight ray parallel to that director.
+This idea is illustrated in Fig. ~\ref{fig:5}a.
+If we now consider the family of lines defined by Eq.~\ref{eq:boundary_line} (Fig.~\ref{fig:5}b), the scheme of orienting defects parallel to these rays results in defects moving away from parts of the boundary where the anchoring direction is more perpendicular.

-The boundary between these two types of regions is the envelope of the family of lines, which is tangent at each point to one such line.
-The unique solution for this envelope satisfying $f(u) = \partial_u f(u) = 0$ is given by
+In fact, there is a curve (dashed curves of Fig.~\ref{fig:5}c) along which a $+1/2$ defect traveling tangent to the curve would remain parallel to this boundary-imposed orientation at each point.
+This curve, the envelope of the family of rays, separates the region accessible to defects from a region or regions where we expect defects never to appear, to the extent that they follow our empirical boundary-alignment rule.
+This envelope is uniquely determined as the $(x,y)$ points satisfying both $f(u,x,y)=0$ and $\partial f/\partial u = 0$, with $f$ as given in Eq.~\ref{eq:boundary_line}.
+This gives